 Summing up, Cambodia wins this one clearly, but neither of the countries is a top-tier destination for resort lovers.

 Which is more eco-friendly?
 Laos or Cambodia?

-Cambodia, in particular, is a very dirty country and expect to see garbage spread all over, particularly on the side of the roads and bigger towns.
-The town of Siem Reap is horrible, but fortunately, this doesn’t translate to the Angkor Archeological Park.
+Cambodia, in particular, is a very dirty country, and expect to see garbage spread all over, particularly on the side of the roads and bigger towns.
+The town of Siem Reap is horrible, but fortunately, this doesn’t translate to Angkor Archeological Park.
 Sihanoukville is also full of garbage, particularly the main beach.
 This was probably the dirtiest beach I have ever seen…

 Nevertheless, Laos wins this one.